Founded December 2016

 The market seeks an improved minimally invasive solution for spinal fusion that is simpler and less invasive, minimizes trauma, and affords greater efficacy.

-10+ years’ experience in medical device industry, R&D, and product development; MBA Tel Aviv University; BSc, mechanical engineering, Ben-Gurion University of the Negev
+15+ years experience in the medical device industry as an engineer, product manager, and consultant; deep understanding of medical device development and life cycle; Former VP, Qsite Quality and Regulatory; MBA Tel Aviv University; BSc, mechanical engineering, Ben-Gurion University of the Negev

 Serial medical entrepreneur; 30 years’ experience in medical device industry; 26 issued patents and 39+ pending (all in spine); former CTO Impliant (world’s first facet replacement device), CTO Spine 21 (world’s first remote-controlled spinal implant), founder and CTO ApiFix